leojackson/PsLogLite/docs/functions/Write-Debug.md

 !!! info
     This function is a proxy function for the [Write-Debug](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/write-debug) cmdlet distributed as part of the [Microsoft.PowerShell.Utility](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/) built-in module.
 Please refer to Microsoft's documentation for how and where to use this function.

-This function uses the same parameters, accepts the same inputs, and produces the same outputs as the cmdlet `Write-Debug` by implicitly calling a runtime-generated copy of that cmdlet within a wrapper function.
+This function uses the same parameters, accepts the same inputs, and produces the same outputs as the cmdlet `#!powershell Write-Debug` by implicitly calling a runtime-generated copy of that cmdlet within a wrapper function.

-Inside that wrapper, the function sends the content of the `-Message` parameter to the central log processor, `Write-Log`, a private function which decides whether the message gets logged based on the current log level, as well as where the log gets written based on the current log file path.
+Inside that wrapper, the function sends the content of the `#!powershell -Message` parameter to the central log processor, `#!powershell Write-Log`, a private function which decides whether the message gets logged based on the current log level, as well as where the log gets written based on the current log file path.

 ## Related Links